-'Terror incident' at London Tube station
+Manhunt after 'terror incident' on London Tube

 Passengers evacuated

-Niyi Shokunbi, a 24-year-old fitness instructor who was on the train, told CNN there had been scenes of panic as people scrambled to get off the packed train on to a small station platform.
-There were children and elderly people among them, he said.

-Local businesses and residents in Parsons Green, an affluent, mainly residential area popular with families in the borough of Hammersmith and Fulham, not far from Chelsea, offered help to those in need.
+Local businesses and residents in Parsons Green -- an affluent, mainly residential area popular with families -- offered help to those in need.

 Katy Llewellyn-Jones, who lives nearby and heard screams from the train, told CNN she had given shelter to a woman who had lost her shoes in the confusion and had asked for somewhere safe to go.

-Note: Update: This story has been updated to reflect the latest number of injured according to the National Health Service.